 You can also take up an online course about bookkeeping.
-Some courses are free, while for others, you have to pay a certain amount.
+Some courses are free, while others have to pay a certain amount.

-When selecting a course, first look at the outline to determine if it is comprehensive.
+When selecting a course, look at the outline to determine if it is comprehensive.

-Depending on many factors such as your grasping ability and your desire to become a good bookkeeper, you might have to do a lot of courses.
+Depending on many factors, such as your grasping ability and desire to become a good bookkeeper, you might have to do a lot of courses.

-At the end of the day, you want to gain knowledge and skills required for you to succeed in this career path.
+You want to gain the knowledge and skills required to succeed in this career path.

-Along with the training, you also need to have certain skills that will set you up for success.
+Along with the training, you must have the skills discussed to set you up for success.

-Now that you have gained the necessary skills needed to do bookkeeping, the next thing you want to do is have your tools ready.
+Now that you have gained the necessary skills to do bookkeeping, you next want to have your tools ready.

-The common tools that you must have include a computer and an internet connection.
-Of course, you will be storing your client’s files here and maybe communicating with them online.
+The standard tools you must have include a computer and an internet connection.
+Of course, you will store your client’s files here and maybe communicate with them online.

-You also need bookkeeping software.
-Such kind of software will make your work easier while managing the finances of your clients.
+It would be best if you also had bookkeeping software.
+Such software will make your work easier while managing your client’s finances.

 You choose the best based on the bookkeeping goals of your client’s business.
 You might also consider

-When starting out, you don’t need very advanced bookkeeping softwares.
+When starting, you don’t need very advanced bookkeeping software.
 Get one that is affordable and can get the job done.

 Other tools that you will need include a mobile phone or landline to reach your clients or team members.

-In the beginning, you can use your own phone.
+In the beginning, you can use your phone even though this is one of the non-phone work-from-home jobs.
 However, your goal, in the long run, should be to separate your business and personal communications.
 This makes life easier for you as an entrepreneur.

 You want to set yourself as a bookkeeper who knows what they are doing and can be relied on by businesses to help with their finances.

-A website will help you communicate the skills that you can offer and every other quality that gives you a competitive advantage over other bookkeepers.
+A website will help you communicate the skills you can offer and every quality that gives you a competitive advantage over other bookkeepers.

 A website is also ideal if you want to work as a virtual bookkeeper.
-If you offer your services virtually, it means that you will not necessarily have to meet clients one on one.
+You will not necessarily have to meet clients individually if you offer your services virtually.

 This will give you the freedom to work for many clients at a go and the ability to balance your work and personal life.